MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-backup-and-recovery.md

 As cloud-native architectures in general and Kubernetes in particular continue to advance technologically and grow in adoption, more and more global enterprises turn to Kubernetes to run their business-critical applications in production, so it becomes essential for organizations to include their Kubernetes clusters and workloads in a comprehensive strategy for Backup and Recovery.

-In the case of AKS, implementing Backup and Recovery allows you to:
+Implementing Backup and Recovery in AKS allows you to:

-- Create a secondary copy of the configuration and data from your AKS cluster, to use in the event of irreversible system failure, data loss or disaster.
+- Create a secondary copy of the configuration and data from your AKS cluster, to use if irreversible system failure, data loss or disaster occurs.
 - Copy Kubernetes resources and application data from one AKS cluster to another.
 - Replicate your AKS cluster to create additional environments.
 - Take workload snapshots before maintenance operations such as AKS version upgrades.
 - Adhere to data protection requirements to maintain regulatory or organizational compliance.
-- Quickly rollback to a previous deployment in the event of an issue being detected with a recent deployment or change.
+- Quickly rollback to a previous deployment if an issue with a recent deployment or change is detected.

-It is worth noting that whilst backups will help you to restore your workload in the event of an issue, they will not provide [high availability (HA)](/azure/well-architected/resiliency/reliability-patterns#high-availability).
+It's worth noting that whilst backups will help you to restore your workload if an issue occurs, they won't provide [high availability (HA)](/azure/well-architected/resiliency/reliability-patterns#high-availability).

 When it comes to intra-region high availability and cross-region disaster recovery in Azure Kubernetes Service (AKS), there are several other options to consider, including the following: